Friday 7 November 2025

 Gunjan Sharma, Partner, Volterra Fietta (US)

-The debate will be centred around the differences in how expert witnesses are involved in trials and arbitrations in the US and UK.
+The debate will be centred around the differences in how expert witnesses are involved in trials and arbitrations in the US and UK eg UK the expert’s duty is to the court overrides any obligation to the paying party/ US duty not formally defined.
+UK expert’s opinion on the ultimate issues in not admissible/ US it is admissible.

 16.50